Liebenauer Stadium

-The Liebenauer Stadium, sponsored as the Merkur-Arena (formerly known as the Arnold Schwarzenegger Stadium and UPC-Arena) is in the Liebenau area of Graz, Styria, Austria.
+The Liebenauer Stadium, sponsored as the Merkur-Arena (formerly known as the Arnold Schwarzenegger Stadium and UPC-Arena), is in the Liebenau area of Graz, Styria, Austria.
 The ground is the home of the football clubs SK Sturm Graz and Grazer AK.

 History

+The first Liebenau Stadion was built before World War II.
+In the 1950s it was renovated and expanded with a skating rink (now home of the ice hockey team Graz 99ers) and an indoor pool.
+A motorcycle speedway track was constructed around the pitch and hosted qualifying rounds of the Speedway World Championship in 1965 and 1970.
+In the 1970s it became home ground of the big football clubs of Graz, SK Sturm and Grazer AK.
+The stadium was demolished to make way for a new one.

-Originally, the stadium was named after bodybuilder, actor and former governor of the U.S. state of California, Arnold Schwarzenegger, who was born near Graz.
+In 1996, construction began on the new stadium, which was to be named after bodybuilder, actor and former governor of the U.S. state of California, Arnold Schwarzenegger, who was born near Graz.
 It was built from 1996 to early 1997 and is owned by Stadion Liebenau Betriebs GmbH.
 It opened with the game Grazer AK vs. SK Sturm Graz on 9 July 1997 (0:4).

 In December 2005, when Schwarzenegger did not stop the execution of Stanley Tookie Williams, an intense discussion in his hometown began about what to do with the stadium that bore his name.
 After some days, Schwarzenegger revoked the city of Graz's right to the use of his name, ending the debate.
 On the night of 26 December 2005 the name was removed from the stadium.
 The remaining part Stadion Graz-Liebenau was removed on 17 February 2006 and on 18 February 2006 the stadium was renamed to UPC-Arena.
 In March 2016 the Austrian insurance company Merkur Versicherung secured the rights to bear a name and the stadium was renamed to Merkur-Arena.

+In 2023, the city of Graz renamed the forecourt of the Merkur Arena to Ivica-Osim-Platz ('Ivica-Osim-Square'), a long time player and trainer of SK Sturm Graz, who had died the previous year.